albizures/teru/README.md

 > Assuming the the starter already have the `prettier.config.js` file

-Using this starter config the `prettier.config.js` is going to be added only when `prettier` is `true`.
+Using this starter config the `prettier.config.js` file is going to be added only when `prettier` is `true`.